aws-samples/hyperledger-on-kubernetes/fabric-main/README.md

 A few errors may appear in the test-fabric logs.
 Have a look at them to determine whether they are worth investigating.
 Errors that show chaincode could not be installed because it already exists, or similar errors, can be ignored.
 However, errors where chaincode cannot be queried indicate an issue.
+Chaincode that indicates a marble or owner already exists can also be ignored.

 If you've completed all these steps, you will have a Fabric network running.
 If you would like to connect remote peers to this network, continue with the steps below.